Comprehensive information on how the integrity of research at Goldsmiths is ensured from an ethical perspective.

 - Ethical Approval Form (Word doc download)

-- Code of Practice on Research Ethics (UK Research Integrity Office)
+- UK Research Integrity Office (UKRO) Code of Practice on Research Ethics , and related documents

 - Research Data Policy